20 days from Prague to BucharestOverview

 .
 This morning, enjoy some leisurely cruising before arriving in Mohács, the last stop in Hungary.
 After lunch, an excursion takes you to Pécs.
 Established by the Romans in the 2nd century, this was a flourishing and important town for Christianity by the 4th century.
 These early Christians left behind many underground burial chambers with memorial chapels above ground.
 With your Local Guide, visit the UNDERGROUND TOMBS—now part of a UNESCO World Heritage Site—many of which have splendidly decorated murals with Christian themes.
 Later, enjoy an ORGAN CONCERT.
 Pécs is also a rich showcase of Turkish architecture and home to Turkish mosques, striking churches, and an enjoyable atmosphere around its restaurants and cafés.
 (B,L,D)Day 13 Belgrade, Serbia.

-Before arriving in Belgrade this afternoon, attend a fascinating ONBOARD LECTURE on the Balkans to help you understand this region of Europe.
 One of the oldest cities in Europe, the capital of Serbia is situated at the confluence of the Danube and Sava Rivers.
 A LOCAL GUIDE will be proud to show you its main sights, including St. Sava, the world’s largest Orthodox church.
 Also visit the city’s principal landmark, KALEMEGDAN FORTRESS, which showcases the history of Belgrade.
 Built in stages between the 1st and 18th centuries, the fortress witnessed many battles and observed the courage of those trying to defend the city from conquerors.
 The surrounding park is the most beautiful and largest park in Belgrade.
-(B,L,D)Day 14 Excursion to Lepinski Vir–Iron Gates.
+(B,L,D)Day 14 Excursion to Lepenski Vir–Iron Gates.

 Vidin is an important Danube port, situated in northwestern Bulgaria.
 Its medieval FORTRESS, known as “Baba Vidin,” is the town’s primary landmark.
 It served as Vidin’s main defensive installation during the course of the Middle Ages and is the only entirely preserved medieval fortress in the country.
 It is now a fortress museum and has been restored to its former appearance.
-In the afternoon, drive to nearby Belogradchik to view the eclectic group of ROCK FORMATIONS on the western slopes of the Balkan Mountains.
+In nearby Belogradchik, view the eclectic group of ROCK FORMATIONS on the western slopes of the Balkan Mountains.
 Sculpted by natural elements for more than 200 million years and with a variety of sizes and shapes, the Belogradchik Rocks are spectacular!
-Before you leave Vidin, a local expert will come on board to demonstrate the technique of ICON PAINTING.
-(B,L,D)Day 16 Svistov–Excursion to Veliko Târnovo & Arbanassi–Rousse.
+(B,L,D)Day 16 Rousse.
+Excursion to Veliko Târnovo & Arbanassi.

-A comfortable ride from the river port of Svistov is the ancient Bulgarian capital of Veliko Târnovo.
+A comfortable ride from the river port of Rousse is the ancient Bulgarian capital of Veliko Târnovo.
 Situated on three hills surrounding the Yantra River, the city was a natural fortress with ancient stone houses clinging to the steep slopes.
-One of the oldest towns in Bulgaria (dating back to 4300 BC), the oldest part is Tsarevets Hill, home of the Royal Fortress, palaces, and the PATRIARCH’S CHURCH.
+One of the oldest towns in Bulgaria (dating back to 4300 BC), the oldest part is Tsarevets Hill, home of the ROYAL FORTRESS, and the Patriarchs Church.
 With your LOCAL GUIDE, discover this town that played an important role in Bulgaria’s history.
 Then, journey to Arbanassi.
 Founded in the 15th century, the historic village of Arbanassi is best known for its examples of Bulgarian Revival architecture and its ETHNOGRAPHICAL MUSEUM, a 400-year-old house preserved as a museum.
 Visit the CHURCH OF THE NATIVITY, one of the oldest churches in Arbanassi, and see its outstanding collection of frescoes.
-Rejoin your ship in Rousse, Bulgaria’s largest inland port.
-If you do not wish to participate in the full-day excursion, remain on board and relax, then join a GUIDED TOUR of Rousse in the afternoon.
+Return to your ship in Rousse, Bulgaria’s largest inland port.
+If you do not wish to participate in the full-day excursion, remain on board and relax, then join a GUIDED TOUR of Rousse.
 (B,L,D)Day 17 Oltenita, Romania (Disembarkation)–Bucharest.

+After breakfast, say goodbye to your crew.
 Bucharest, Romania’s lively capital, is only a short drive from Oltenita.
 Its wide, tree-lined boulevards and Arc de Triomphe—built in 1922 to honor the bravery of Romanian soldiers who fought in WWI—have gained it the name “Paris of the East.”
 Much recent history has taken place in the city.
-During the INCLUDED TOUR this afternoon, see the impressive Parliament Building, the second-largest building in the world after the Pentagon, and the Royal Palace Square, the scene of riots in 1989, which led to the collapse of the communist dictatorship.
+During the INCLUDED TOUR this afternoon, see the main sights including Royal Palace Square, the scene of riots in 1989, which led to the collapse of the communist dictatorship.
 In your free time, discover this interesting city even further.
 Stroll down Calea Victoriei, “Victory Avenue,” Bucharest’s most historic and alluring street.
 Initially built in 1692, today it is lined with shops, museums, churches, restaurants, cafés, and fine houses.
 (B)Day 18 Bucharest.
 Excursion to Transylvania.

 A day to rest and explore Romania’s capital city.
 Your Cruise Director will have suggestions for things to do.
 (B)Day 20 Bucharest.